 Our program makes space for students with a wide variety of previous educational experiences.
-This reflects our faculty who research and teach across multiple fields, including musicology and ethnomusicology; sound studies; performance studies; history; African and African American studies; anthropology; philosophy; rhetoric; composition; politics; and law.
+This reflects our faculty who research and teach across multiple fields, including musicology, music/sound anthropology, music theory and analysis, ethnomusicology, sound studies, composition, performance studies, history, hip hop, African and African American studies, philosophy, rhetoric, composition, politics, and law.

-Recent graduate seminars have been organized around topics such as music and memory; curating sound; gender, sexuality, and disability; ethnographic writing and positionality; the "Black" voice; sound and the law; opera; the critical history of American folk music; music and pleasure; performance ethnography and altered states; and Africanfuturism.
+Recent graduate seminars have been organized around topics such as music and memory; sound curation; gender, sexuality, and disability; ethnographic writing and positionality; the "Black" voice; sound and the law; opera; the critical history of American folk music; music and pleasure; performance ethnography and altered states; and Africanfuturism.

 We encourage students to envision/design a research program that suits their unique interests and skills; to participate in performance; to take PhD-level courses beyond the Music Department; and to engage with local communities.
-Our alumni are teaching at a variety of institutions, including Amherst, Temple, Central Missouri, Colgate, East Tennessee State, Hampden-Sydney, Rhode Island, Swarthmore, and Towson; work in an array of domains (curator, editor, artist-activist, professional performer, dean, folklife educator, archivist, librarian); and publish extensively in academic and more public venues.
+Our alumni teach at a variety of institutions, including Amherst, Temple, Central Missouri, Colgate, East Tennessee State, Hampden-Sydney, Rhode Island, Swarthmore, and Towson; work in an array of domains (curator, editor, artist-activist, professional performer, dean, folklife educator, archivist, librarian); and publish extensively in academic and more public venues.